bhbmaster/rhood/README.md

 * Open positions and net profits are sorted from lowest value symbols to highest. you can use the --sort-name (-S) option to instead sort alphabetically by name.

+* Only paid dividends are taken into account for total profit from dividends

-* If --load option is used, the dat.pkl file contains the following information: username, run date & time, all of the stock, crypto and options orders (as received from API), and all of the stock, crypto and option open positions.
+* If --load option is used, the dat.pkl file contains the following information: username, run date & time, all of the stock, crypto and options orders (as received from API), and all of the stock, crypto and option open positions, and dividends.

 ## LIMITATIONS